yuri77/Sprint-Challenge-React-Wars/README.md

 REACT made managing state more easily and can change the dom's structure depending on the state

+to make website more dynamic

 - [ ] What does it mean to _think_ in react?

 component first

+we can path along props through component
+State can trigger site change

 - [ ] Describe state.